MIT-Informatics/PreservationSimulation/README.md

 ## Contact Information

-Micah Altman: escience@mit.edu
+Micah Altman: escience@mit.edu, for topics related to digital curation.

-Richard Landau: landau@ricksoft.com
+Richard Landau: landau@ricksoft.com, for topics related to the contents of this repository.

 ## Overview of Process